-Director of Transport and Sport
+Director of Transport and Major Programmes

 Davendra has spent much of his time at Mace helping to transform the Olympic Park in east London - first the venues for the London 2012 Olympic and Paralympic Games, and then working with the London Legacy Development Company (LLDC) to ensure the Park becomes a thriving space for the local community.
 He is now spearheading Mace's work in transport and sport.